Fates-List-Archive/apidocs/docs/staff-guide/info.md

 ## Partnerships

 All partnerships are to be decided by FL Kremlin or Overseers.
+The fourth part of the verification code is +Mew.
 If you are not in FL Kremlin, DM any partnership requests to a Head Admin+.

 **The same goes with staff applications**